heptarch/heptarch.github.io/drafts/demon-bh.md

 It seems as if a reversible demon can violate the Second Law after all.

 Or can they?
-Bennett noted that, every time the demon sorts the particle into the fast or slow chamber, it generates a bit of data it can either remember or forget.
+Bennett noted that every time the demon sorts the particle into the fast or slow chamber, it generates a bit of data it can either remember or forget.
 Foretting comes with an entropy cost, as per Landauer's principle.